fxstein/ascii-guard/docs/FAQ.md

 ### What are the requirements?

-- Python 3.12 or later
+- Python 3.10 or later
 - That's it!
-Zero other dependencies.
+Zero other dependencies for Python 3.11+ (Python 3.10 requires `tomli` for config support)

-### Why Python 3.12+?
+### Why Python 3.10+?

-Python 3.12 is the current stable version (released October 2023) with excellent Unicode support, modern type hints, and will be supported until October 2028.
+Python 3.10+ provides excellent Unicode support, modern type hints, and is widely available.
+Python 3.11+ uses only the standard library (zero dependencies), while Python 3.10 requires one small dependency (`tomli`) for TOML configuration file support.

 ### Can I use it with older Python versions?

-No, `ascii-guard` requires Python 3.12+.
+No, `ascii-guard` requires Python 3.10+.
 If you're stuck on an older version, consider:
-- Using `pyenv` to install Python 3.12 alongside your system Python
+- Using `pyenv` to install Python 3.10+ alongside your system Python
-- Using Docker with Python 3.12
+- Using Docker with Python 3.10+
 - Updating your Python installation

 ### Does it work on Windows/macOS/Linux?